tobalo/gogent/README.md

 ## Message Flow

-1. Log messages are published to `AGENT.TECHNICAL.SUPPORT` subject
+1. Log messages are published to `agent.technical.support` subject
 2. Agent subscribes to messages and formats them for LLM processing
-3. Gemini API analyzes the log content
+3. Gemini API analyzes the log content using gemini-1.5-flash-8b model
 4. Analysis results are sent back through NATS if reply subject exists
+5. Messages are persisted in `AGENT_STREAM` with `AGENT_CONSUMER` subscription

 ## Technical Details